 - irregular heartbeats

 Your doctor will check your levels of digoxin by testing a sample of your blood.
-Usually, you will be asked to go to an outpatient clinical laboratory to have your blood sample taken.
+They’ll probably ask you to go to an outpatient clinical laboratory to give a blood sample.
 The healthcare provider at the lab will draw blood from your arm or hand with a needle.

-The normal level of digoxin is between 0.5 and 2.0 nanograms of medication per milliliter of blood (ng/ml) if you are being treated for heart failure.
-If you are being treated for heart arrhythmia, the normal amount of the drug is between 1.5 and 2.0 ng/ml.
-If your tests results fall outside the normal range, your doctor will adjust your digoxin dose accordingly.
+If you’re receiving treatment for heart failure, the normal level of digoxin is between 0.5 and 2.0 nanograms of medication per milliliter of blood (ng/ml).
+If you’re being treated for a heart arrhythmia, the normal level of the drug is between 1.5 and 2.5 ng/ml.
+If your tests results fall outside of the normal range, your doctor will adjust your digoxin dose accordingly.